 Criminal Investigator Salary

 The annual salary for criminal investigators depends on education, experience, and geographic location.
-In 2008, the annual salary range was $40,000 to $75,000.
-Future jobs in the area of criminal investigations include fraud investigator (due to the online nature of society today), police detective, and supervisor of police and detectives.
+The Bureau of Labor Statistics reports that detectives and criminal investigators earn an average annual salary of $79,030.1 Future jobs in the area of criminal investigations include fraud investigator (due to the online nature of society today), and police detective.

 American InterContinental University Online

 - Bachelor's of Science in Criminal Justice - Law Enforcement